As an Amazon Associate I earn from qualifying purchases. Click for details.

 So, are you worried about ghosts and spirits?
 Or, are you anxious about a dangerous entity described in the New Testament?

-On the other hand, if you want to learn ghost hunting in an setting that’s relatively free of any dangers from the religious (usually Christian) concept of a demon, start with “hallowed ground.”
+If you want to learn ghost hunting in a setting that’s relatively free of any dangers from demons, start with “hallowed ground.”

 If you want to understand more about demons, a Long Island Paranormal Investigators’ article, Demonology 101, covers the topic in depth.